rackerlabs/support-how-to/content/cloud-servers/install-auter-on-centos6.md

 ---
 permalink: install-auter-on-centos6/
-audit_date: '2017-07-06'
+audit_date: '2017-08-24'
 title: 'Install Auter on CentOS 6'
 type: article
 created_date: '2017-07-06'
 created_by: Ruth Lee
 last_modified_date: '2017-07-06'
-last_modified_by: Ruth Lee
+last_modified_by: Nate Archer
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Auter provides flexible scheduling to ensure updates and reboots happen when you want them to.
-Auter allows you to customize how updates run - you can pre-download updates in advance of the window to apply them, and you can run custom scripts before and after the updates.
-It is a more flexible option than yum-cron or dnf-automatic
+Auter provides automatic updates for Red Hat Enterprise Linux, CentOS, and Fedora Linux servers.
+Auter provides flexible scheduling to ensure that updates and reboots happen when you want them to.
+It enables you to customize how updates run: you can download updates before you can apply them, and you can run custom scripts before and after the updates.
+Auter is a more flexible option than yum-cron or dnf-automatic.

-This article show to install install and configure Auter, a package that provides automatic updates for RHEL, CentOS or Fedora Linux servers, with the ability to run pre/post hooks and reboot afterwards.
+This article describes how to install and configure the Auter package on CentOS 6.
+Minor adjustments might be required for other OSs and other major releases of CentOS.

 ### Prerequisites

-   - A CentOS 6 or RHEL server configured to use an EPEL repository.
+   - A CentOS 6 or Red Hat Enterprise Linux server configured to use an EPEL repository.
 For instructions on how to configure an EPEL repository with your server,  see [Install and EPEL, IUS, and Remo repositories on CentOS and Red Hat](/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat).
-   - Your server must be able to successfully reboot with all necessary applications restarting automatically or able to be started using scripts.
+   - Your server must be able to successfully reboot with all necessary applications restarting automatically or be able to be started using scripts.

-### Limitations

-This article uses steps for CentOS 6, so there may be some minor adjustments required for other OS's and major point releases of CentOS.

 ### Install the Auteur package

+**Note:** The following steps are specific to CentOS 6.
+For other distributions, use that distribution's equivalent command.

 1. Install the package on your server: